jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 ```

 A search of this error on My Oracle Support revealed ... nothing.
+There were no results returned from MOS when searching for ORA-13846.

-A search for that error did not bring back any results.
+A Google search for that error did bring back a number of results, but none of them appeared to be applicable, or at least, we found no recommended actions that we could take.

 A couple of things led us to believe this was likely to be a bug